- February 18, 2020

 So much time in the day is lost by searching through, drafting, and sorting email messages…and we’ve all experienced the irritations that come with it.
 Thankfully, there is a better way.
 If you did not know about these features already, I hope that my post helped!
 You can get more organized, more efficient, and reclaim precious time with some of these Outlook Inbox management tools…all you have to do is give them a try.

 Are you ready learn more about how Microsoft 365 capabilities can transform your business and bring you into the Modern Workplace?
-Join us on March 5th, 2020 at 9 AM PST / 11 AM CST for our webinar, “Implementing Microsoft 365: Realizing the Full Value of your Investment from Day 1”.
+Watch our on-demand Webinar “Implementing Microsoft 365: Realizing the Full Value of your Investment from Day 1”.